KiLJ4EdeN/Realtime_FacialRecognition/README.md

 2 - Install the required libraries.

-3 - Find your camera ip and change it.
+3 - Find your camera ip and change it in the code.

 4 - Run facerec_ipcamera_knn.py.